Wondering how to take CBD oil?

 - No extra tools or accessories required.

-- Has the most mild effects of all the consumption methods.
+- Has the mildest effects of all the consumption methods.

 Cons of Topical Application

-- Has the most mild effects of all the consumption methods (you might require more CBD).
+- Has the mildest effects of all the consumption methods (you might require more CBD).

 - While the effects happen quickly, they don’t last as long in comparison to other methods.

-Simply apply a few drops under your tongue, hold it in your mouth for ~30 seconds, then swallow!
+Simply apply a few drops under your tongue from the dropper, hold it in your mouth for ~30 seconds, then swallow!
 This method is discreet, effective, and gives you feelings of calm and well-being.
+It’s believed that pure hemp oil concentrates are a good way to add a large number of cannabinoids to your daily routine — more the merrier.

 Pros of Sublingual Consumption